Simon Katich: International selection

 He was selected to tour Sri Lanka with the national team the following season but suffered greatly from illness, including a debilitating bout of chicken pox.

 He recovered to contribute further for his state, highlighted in the 2000–01 domestic season where he helped himself to 1,282 first-class runs.
 He later switched from Western Australia to New South Wales where he currently lives.

 Katich made his Test debut in the fourth Test of the 2001 Ashes tour of England.
 He failed to capitalize making only 15 and was not out 0.
 In only his second match he bowled for the first time in Test cricket, and in the second innings took 6/65 against Zimbabwe at the Sydney Cricket Ground.

 Following Steve Waugh's retirement in 2004, Katich established himself in the Australian team.
 His best Test batting performance came against India at Sydney in January 2004, when his 125 and unbeaten 77 saved Australia the Test, series, and a decade long unbeaten record at home.
 Despite this, he was dropped in favour of Andrew Symonds for Australia's next Test, in Sri Lanka, when Symonds was dropped after the first two Tests, Katich was picked for the third Test and made a patient 86.
 He regained his place and enjoyed a good Test series in India in October 2004, where he made good scores of 81 and 99.
 His good form continued with 118 against New Zealand in March 2005.

-However, he had a poor Ashes tour of England later that year batting at number 6, and after scoring only two runs in the following two Tests (against the ICC World XI and the West Indies), he was dropped from the Test side.
+However, he had a poor Ashes tour of England later that year batting at number 6, and after scoring only two runs in the following two Tests (against the ICC World XI and the West Indies), he was dropped from the Test team.
 Katich was fined for showing dissent during the fourth Test to umpire Aleem Dar along with captain Ricky Ponting.